Android Setup

 Rover.installSaneGlobalHttpCache(application)

-Wherever you put it, you need to be certain that Rover is initialized before Android can dispatch an Intent to the app, such as a push notification or deep link open.
+In larger, more complex apps, it is common for the initialization logic for SDKs like Rover within some larger pattern for composing initialiation.
+However, wherever you may put the Rover initialization logic, you need to be certain that Rover is initialized before Android can dispatch an Intent to the app, such as a push notification or deep link open.
+Deferred SDK startup regimes may cause compatibility problems with Rover.

 Don’t sweat the parameters for now; they’re in each section of the documentation for each module.